9JN4/9JN4/README.md

 Welcome to my GitHub profile!
-I'm Jérémy Nantel, an enthusiastic web developer with a passion for creating innovative projects.
-I specialize in both front-end and back-end development, and I love working with modern web technologies.
+I'm Jérémy Nantel, a web developer with experience in both front-end and back-end development.
+I enjoy working with modern web technologies and am always eager to take on new challenges.

     Web Development